Roenok/girldevelopit-rdu-access/readme.md

 Web accessibility has traditionally described the process of enhancing websites for people with disabilities.
 Come to this class to learn more about developing with accessibility in mind—and building a better web experience for everyone.

 This two-week class will focus on general design principles, with some hands-on exercises.
 It is helpful to have basic knowledge of HTML and CSS.
 You should also plan to bring a laptop and some headphones to work along with the class.

+## Accessibility Plugin

+Includes a custom plugin by Marcy Sutton that improves accessibility of Reveal.js.
+The plugin does two things:

+ * Fully hide inactive slides so that links are removed from the tab order.
+ * Dynamically generate skip links for all slides with `id=""` attributes.

+The plugin requires Reveal.js to be initialized as a submodule but is already linked in the slide html files.
+A CSS file, `css/accessibility-helper-plugin.css` is also included and imported into `css/accesscustom.css`.

 ## Theme customization